d-a-v-i-d-w-r-i-g-h-t/gym-flow/README.md

   DB_USER=''
   DB_PASSWORD=''
   ```
   Enter your user name and password within that file in the empty spaces.
-After saving the file run the following in your terminal to have the initail data be seeded into the database:
+After saving the file run the following in your terminal to have the initial data be seeded into the database:
   ```
   npm run seed
   ```